qt/qttools/src/qdoc/qdoc/tests/validateqdocoutputfiles/README.md

 ### The .qdocconf file
 The `.qdocconf` file contains the configuration necessary to build the QDoc project in the directory.
 Observe the following:
+- **Important!** Make sure to set `locationinfo = false` to avoid test failures due to differences in the location information in the generated output.
+- Test projects should be warning free, so set `warninglimit.enabled = true`.
 - The name of the .qdocconf-file must be identical as that of the directory that contains it.
 This means that for a project **foo**, it should go into `testdata/foo` and the configuration file should be